About Amy

 The INN Between • 2024–present

-Provide companionship to hospice residents, in close coordination with the on-site EOLD, nursing team, and chaplain.
+Provide companionship to hospice residents, in close coordination with the on-site EOLD, nursing team, and social workers.

 Offer activities that empower hospice residents and attend to their physical, psychological, social, and spiritual needs.